opensecuritycontroller/community/development/repo_access.md

 ## Getting The Code

 The following steps will clone the code in your local git and configure some common hooks.
-To get the clone:
+To clone:

 1. Create OSC root folder to store the OSC repositories: